 A powerful way of doing basic process improvement is to map out a process visually, look for friction and problems, and then remove the friction.
 Sounds simple right?

-In other words, staple yourself (metaphorically, not physically!) to a work item and watch it flow (or not).
-Improve your work by stapling yourself to it
+In other words, staple yourself (metaphorically, not physically!) to a work item and watch it flow (or not) – then address the issues.

+No matter what you call it though, it’s not easy to map out a process and get improvements made to it.
 No matter how hard it is though it is an essential activity for management.
-In fact, it should be one of the primary activities of management ; improving the system.
+In fact, it should be one of the primary activities of management – improving the system.

 The work, processes and systems belong to management/execs hence process improvement is a core aspect of being a successful manager.

 If you’re not improving the world of work for those under your care, what are you spending your time doing?